drdn/openRefine/200206-openrefine.md

 ## Reordering Columns

->You can re-order the columsn by clicking the drop-down menu at the top of the first column (labelled `All`), and choosing `Edit columns -> Re-order / remove columns...`.
+>You can re-order the columns by clicking the drop-down menu at the top of the first column (labelled `All`), and choosing `Edit columns -> Re-order / remove columns...`.

 * Drag to re-order columns
 * Drop to remove columns